IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

 but using a MKT with a default key.
 During the TLS secure handshake, the communicating hosts derive secure keys and update their MKT with these secure keys.
-Thus, the beginning of the connection is not protected against packet modifications of packet injection attacks.
+Thus, the beginning of the connection is not protected against packet modifications or packet injection attacks.
 The real protection only starts once the TLS handshake finishes.
 The TLS Finished message, and all subsequent TLS records, are protected with the secure traffic keys derived from the TLS handshake.